1. What is phloem tissue made of?

 - Cells arranged in tubes.
 Contains sieve tube elements and companion cells.

 Other questions in this quiz

-- The removal of ions from a plant.
+- The evaporating of water from a plant's surface.